 … … … …

-Kristi Vannatta is a mom to two boys, ages nine and twelve.
-Her blog focuses on her life with her twelve-year-old son who has autism.
-In her infinite spare time (ha!) she runs Puzzle Peace Now, a charity that raises money to send children with special needs to summer camp.
+Kristi Vannatta is a South Florida mom to two boys, ages 14 and 17.
+In her infinite spare time (ha!) she runs Puzzle Peace Now, a nonprofit that raises money to send children with special needs to summer camp.
+You can listen to her uncensored podcast here.